wp-plugins/which-template/readme.txt

 Tags: plugin, template, page, which, admin
 Requires at least: 3.3
 Tested up to: 3.5.2
-Stable tag: 1.0
+Stable tag: 2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Work out which template your page is currently using.
+Work out which template your page is currently looking at.

 == Description ==